 These Mediterranean Feta Lamb Burgers are packed with flavor, not just from the ground and seasoned lamb, but from peppers, feta cheese, herbs and citrus zest.
-Lamb not your thing, substitute hamburger, it’s just as tasty!
+Lamb not your thing, substitute ground beef, it’s just as tasty!

 I wanted a spiced up burger, and with the fresh ground lamb I recently had picked up, decided on a Mediterranean influenced mini burger – sans the bread.
 I purchased a pound and thought two small lamb burgers each would be filling with a side dish of taboulleh.

 I had some flat leaf parsley on hand that had one more meal left it and chose the few pieces worthy of chopping, rinsed off some mint and basil and set them aside.
 I also had several beautiful red jalapeno peppers and with gloves on, proceeded to cut the stem off and remove the seeds.
 I kept the white membrane for a little more heat intact and coarse cut it into several pieces.